Coronavirus model projects 134,000 deaths in US, nearly double its last estimate

 But the improvement does not mean the nation can let down its guard.

-Boston Mayor Marty Walsh said numbers in his city are going up, and he is concerned about relaxing restrictions.
+Boston Mayor Marty Walsh said numbers in his city have been steady for a few days, but he is concerned about relaxing restrictions.

-'We're still very much in the beginning days of coronavirus,' Walsh said.
+"I appreciate that people are wanting to open up the economy.
+I want to open up the economy," Walsh said on CNN's "The Situation Room with Wolf Blitzer."

+"I also want to save people's lives.
+And I find that that's my job right now, and that's what every governor and every mayor in the United States of America's job should be right now, is saving lives and reducing the spread of the virus."

 And a second round of the virus, he said, is inevitable.
 Its severity will depend on how prepared the nation is, he said.